How To Write The Perfect Medical School Personal Statement

 Make sure to include a line about your hobbies/interests outside of school and reflect on past experiences that taught you something valuable like commitment, the ability to work in a team, and the importance of helping those in need.

-How to structure a medical personal statement?
+How do you structure a medical personal statement?

 In general, medicine personal statement structure can be divided into 3 parts:

-• Introduction - motivation
+- Introduction - motivation

 In this paragraph, your main goal is to make the reader want to read more and tell what made you choose medicine as a career.

-• Main body - exploration and suitability
+- Main body - exploration and suitability

 This is where you have to tell your story and how your qualities make you a perfect applicant.
 It is the ideal place to write about the knowledge you gained while shadowing a doctor, for example.

-• Conclusion - motivation
+- Conclusion - motivation

 Bring everything together.